hlrs-fcg/spada_fcg_fork/README.md

 The outputs of individual stencil computations define intermediate fields, which may serve as inputs to further computation blocks.

+The input argument's extent types must be super-types of the consuming computations.
+Similarly for the extent types of intermediate fields.

 _TODO: Add spatial mapping attributes or field types.
 I would probably define the spatial mapping as additional attributes to the operations (stencil.program in particular).
 The alternative is to create a "mapped field" type that additionally contains information about how it is mapped onto the device.
 This would allow putting different fields onto different locations, so it's more general._